pymupdf/PyMuPDF/docs/page.rst

       :returns: *True* if at least one redaction annotation has been processed, *False* otherwise.

       .. note::
-         Text contained in a redaction rectangle will be **physically** removed from the page and will no longer appear in e.g. text extractions or anywhere else.
+         * Text contained in a redaction rectangle will be **physically** removed from the page (assuming :meth:`Document.save` with a suitable garbage option) and will no longer appear in e.g. text extractions or anywhere else.
+All redaction annotations will also be removed.
 Other annotations are unaffected.

-         All overlapping links will be removed.
+         * All overlapping links will be removed.

-         *(Changed in v1.18.0)* The overlapping parts of **images** will be blanked-out for option 2.
+         * *(Changed in v1.18.0)* The overlapping parts of **images** will be blanked-out for default option ``PDF_REDACT_IMAGE_PIXELS``.
 Option 0 does not touch any images and 1 will remove any image with an overlap.

-         Please be aware that there is an MuPDF bug for option *PDF_REDACT_IMAGE_PIXELS = 2*: transparent images will be incorrectly handled!
+Please be aware that there is a bug for option *PDF_REDACT_IMAGE_PIXELS = 2*: transparent images will be incorrectly handled!

-         To remove only selected images (as opposed to all intersecting), use PyMuPDF low-level functions instead of redaction annotations.

-         Text removal is done by character: A character is removed if its bbox has a **non-empty intersection** with a redaction *(changed in MuPDF v1.17)*.
+         * Text removal is done by character: A character is removed if its bbox has a **non-empty overlap** with a redaction rectangle *(changed in MuPDF v1.17)*.
+Depending on the font properties and / or the chosen line height, deletion may include undesired text parts.
+Using :meth:`Tools.set_small_glyph_heights` with a *True* argument before text search may help to prevent this.

-         Redactions are an easy way to replace single words in a PDF, or to just physically remove them from the PDF: locate the word "secret" using some text extraction or search method and insert a redaction using "xxxxxx" as replacement text for each occurrence.
+         * Redactions are a simple way to replace single words in a PDF, or to just physically remove them.
+Locate the word "secret" using some text extraction or search method and insert a redaction using "xxxxxx" as replacement text for each occurrence.

-            * Be wary if the replacement is longer than the original -- this may lead to an awkward appearance, line breaks or no new text at all.
+            - Be wary if the replacement is longer than the original -- this may lead to an awkward appearance, line breaks or no new text at all.

-            * For a number of reasons, the new text may not exactly be positioned on the same line like the old one -- especially true if the replacement font was not one of CJK or :ref:`Base-14-Fonts`.
+            - For a number of reasons, the new text may not exactly be positioned on the same line like the old one -- especially true if the replacement font was not one of CJK or :ref:`Base-14-Fonts`.

    .. method:: delete_link(linkdict)